The Most Comfortable Sleeper Sofas, According To Reviewers

 Worth The Splurge: Vesper King Sleeper Sofa

 Designed by Jeffrey Bernett and Nicholas Dodziuk, the Vesper king sofa is worth the splurge for so many reasons.
 For one, the style — this sofa has a low, deep seat and clean 90 degree angles for gorgeous combination of contemporary and mid-century modern.
-Then there's the comfort-factor: The double layers of down-filled bolsters mean you can customize your level of back support, while the high-resilience foam cushions provide just the right amount of firmness while sitting or lounging.
+Then there's the comfort-factor: The double layers of down-filled bolsters mean you can customize your level of back support, while the high density foam cushions provide just the right amount of firmness while sitting or lounging.

 This sofa also offers the ability to personalize.
 Choose between eight types of fabric or two kinds of genuine leather — and between them all, there are over 40 color options.
 Finally, the Vesper is carefully designed for longevity.
 The kiln-dried hardwood frame and the foam mattress ensure durability, and due to the patented conversion mechanism, this king-sized sleeper rests entirely on a sturdy wooden platform instead of an uncomfortable metal bar.
 When opened, it even takes up less space than a traditional sleeper.